 We’re shedding light (and hopefully some pounds lol) on what it takes to ACTUALLY lose weight and enjoy the process.
 Let’s go!

 I feel you.
 It can feel and be a struggle (especially at the start) but there is science behind it.
 Here’s why you shouldn’t be so quick to diss on your progress:

 - Your hormones could be making it harder.
 As you lose weight, your body may decrease in leptin, the hormone responsible for making you feel full.
 In addition to that, your body may experience a spike in ghrelin, also called the hunger hormone, responsible for stimulating hunger.

 - Your metabolism could slow down.
 As you shed some pounds in a relatively short amount of time, you could also lose some muscle.
 Lean muscle helps boost your metabolism so a decrease may cause your metabolism to slow down.

 At What Age Is It Hard To Lose Weight?

 According to health experts, the risk for obesity may start to increase in your twenties and peaks at the age of 40 to 60.
 However, not everyone is at high risk for obesity.
 Certain factors such as your:

-- Lifestyle and
+- Lifestyle (chips and fries mean poor nutrition!)